 - The ability to aim in first-person view, first introduced in Sons of Liberty, was added to the game.

 - The ability to hang over ledges, also taken from Sons of Liberty, was added as well.

 - The Mk-22 tranquilizer gun is available for use.
 This weapon was introduced in Sons of Liberty.

 - As in the original game, there is a lengthy sequence in which Snake must use the temperature-sensitive PAL key.
 To progress, Snake must use the key after it has been heated and cooled one time each.
 In the original version, this requires the player to backtrack to earlier areas with extreme temperature environments and then race back to the control room before the card's state resets.
-Twin Snakes features a streamlined option to solving this puzzle by including hot and cold in the Rex hanger that can be shot.
+Twin Snakes features a streamlined option to solving this puzzle by including hot and cold pipes in the Rex hanger that can be shot.
 The steam from these pipes is capable of cooling or heating the PAL key, preventing the need to backtrack, though the option to backtrack is still present.

 - Dog tags were added for Twin Snakes as collectable items.
 If Snake successfully performs a hold-up, he can raise his gun to the face or crotch of a soldier and scare him into shaking loose a dog tag.
 These tags feature the names of programmers on them and can be viewed from the main menu.

 - Mario and Yoshi make a cameo appearance as mini statues in Otacon's office.

 - When Psycho Mantis reads the player's memory card, he names Nintendo titles such as Super Smash Bros.
 Melee and Eternal Darkness.

 - The three portraits hanging in the office where Psycho Mantis is fought are pictures of Metal Gear creator Hideo Kojima, Nintendo game designer and producer Shigeru Miyamoto, and Silicon Knights head and game director Denis Dyack.